codingcodewhilegoofin/gmdevstore/README.md

 - [X]  Problem with mobile / desktop load time with 3D scene from Spline.com took 30,799 ms to load about 30sec.
 - Light house rating for performance was terrible at 13,000ms blocking time and 20 s until interactive 3D scene on mobile.
-- Light house rating for perormance on desktop was slightly better at 5,740ms and took 7s to become interactive.
+- Light house rating for performance on desktop was slightly better at 5,740ms and took 7s to become interactive.

 Possible solutions: Service workers, reduce 3D elements, optimize code, skip if TTL is too long **Date: 7/18/2022**